hclatomic/hcl-table/projects/hcl-table/README.md

 Note that if a value comes with a liveUpdateReference which is not already present, a new row is added.

+# contact
+For any question about bugs, improvements or service, please feel free to contact me : hcl@oceanvirtuel.com

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.